fawaghy-alhashmi/WeakSupervision/README.md

 ## Running the Notebooks

+## Running the Notebooks

 ### 1. main.ipynb

 - Open and run the `main.ipynb` Colab Notebook.
-- Ensure that the Kaggle API key (`kaggle.json`) is uploaded to the Colab environment, when running the fourth cell you should uploud your  Kaggle API key (`kaggle.json`) to uploud the dataset to the environment.
+- Ensure that the Kaggle API key (`kaggle.json`) is uploaded to the Colab environment.
+Additionally, upload the `primatives.py` and the metadata (`HAM10000_metadata.csv`) files before running.
+The `primatives.py` file contains all labeling functions.

 ### 2. Data_Analytics_AI_project.ipynb

 - Open and run the `Data_Analytics_AI_project.ipynb` Colab Notebook.
-- The notebook focuses on the analysis of the metadata (`HAM10000_metadata.csv`).
+- Ensure to upload the metadata (`HAM10000_metadata.csv`) file before running.
+The notebook focuses on the analysis of the metadata.

 ## Files and Directories